 The Raptors is a rehabilitation and education centre primarily focused on birds of prey from Vancouver Island.
-Located in North Cowichan, The Raptors’ team is composed of biologists and falconers who help care for the birds and provide interactive experiences showcasing the critical role birds of prey play in maintaining the delicate ecological balance of the planet.
+Located in North Cowichan, The Raptors’ team is composed of biologists and falconers who help care for the birds.
+They provide interactive experiences showcasing the critical role birds of prey play in maintaining the delicate ecological balance of the planet.

-Admission fees include checking out the birds on display in their areas, as well as the flying demonstrations of various native and non-native species, including American kestrels, peregrine falcons, bald eagles, golden eagles, spectacled owls, and more.
-You can also participate in hands-on experiences, such as a Hawk Walk where you walk through the trails and have a hawk land on your arm, or a multi-hour (and even multi-day) course that teaches you all about the birds, their care, and basics of falconry.
+Admission fees include checking out the birds on display in their areas, as well as the flying demonstrations.
+Watch various native and non-native species, including American kestrels, peregrine falcons, bald eagles, golden eagles, spectacled owls, and more.
+You can also participate in their hands-on experiences.
+The Hawk Walk takes guests through the trails where a hawk will land on your arm.
+Their multi-hour or multi-day courses teach you all about the birds and the basics of falconry.

-Learn more about the educational experiences offered by The Raptors and their resident birds.
+Learn more about the educational experiences focused on birds and their habitats offered by The Raptors and their resident birds.

-If you want a totally virtual experience, you can register for online programs to learn about the amazing species of raptors that call British Columbia home, the dangers they face, and how you can help them and other wildlife.
+If you want a totally virtual experience, you can register for online programs.
+Learn about the amazing species of raptors that call British Columbia home, the dangers they face, and how you can help them and other wildlife.

 OWL is also close to the 72nd Street access to the Boundary Bay dyke trail, a great location for birding before or after you visit.

-The Great Blue Heron Nature Reserve in Chilliwack is an amazing place to observe a large heron colony during nesting and breeding season, typically from March to July.
-The herons return every year and there are typically around 95 active nests during the breeding season, so a visit during this time is likely to see the area full of activity.
-There is also a great trail network throughout the cottonwood trees with an observation tower to get a bird’s eye view of the surroundings and three bird blinds that make it easier to observe all the other birds that frequent the area.
+The Great Blue Heron Nature Reserve in Chilliwack is an amazing place to observe a large heron colony during the nesting and breeding season.
+There are typically around 95 active nests during the breeding season from March to July.
+A trail network throughout the cottonwood trees has an observation tower to get a bird’s eye view of the surroundings.
+Try out their bird blinds which make it easier to observe all the other birds that frequent the area.

-Their Rotary Interpretive Centre has wildlife displays and volunteers readily available to offer insights and learning opportunities about the herons and the surrounding marsh and swamp habitat.
-Occasionally they also host free community events, as well as some paid events, like nature art classes or weekly yoga programs that take place in the nature reserve.
+Their Rotary Interpretive Centre has wildlife displays and volunteers readily available to offer insights and learning opportunities.
+Learn about the herons and the surrounding marsh and swamp habitat.
+Occasionally they also host free community events, like nature art classes or weekly yoga programs that take place in the nature reserve.

 Learn more about the Great Blue Heron Nature Reserve, all the educational programs they provide, and how you can help support their work.

-For more BC nature learning and exploration opportunities, you can also check out the Cowichan Estuary Nature Centre on the Central Vancouver Island Bird Trail for hands-on interpretive learning about birds and all the other flora and fauna that inhabit the estuary.
+For more BC nature learning and exploration opportunities, check out the Cowichan Estuary Nature Centre on the Central Vancouver Island Bird Trail.
+Perfect for hands-on interpretive learning about birds and their habitats in the estuary.